 Dan Braun, Office Manager

 For the past 37 years I have answered God’s call to teach in Lutheran schools.
 I spent my first 32 years teaching at the middle school level, some in MN and the rest in WI, and the last five teaching at the high school level.
 I have been married to Julie for 37 years and have three grown children.
 Presently I have five grandchildren.
 I love sports, literature, gardening, and fishing.
 I have a passion for my Lord and count myself very lucky to be serving him at Wolf River Lutheran High School.

 I graduated from Concordia University, St. Paul, with a BA.
 I have a major in education and a major in art.
-I have taken many graduate classes from multiple schools including: University of MN, Mankato State University (MN), UW Green Bay, St. Norbert College, Marian University, and Concordia University WI.
+I have taken many graduate classes from multiple schools including the University of MN, Mankato State University (MN), UW Green Bay, St. Norbert College, Marian University, and Concordia University WI.
 Even though I do not hold a master’s degree, I have received more than 80 graduate credits from these different schools.
 I am a member at Redeemer Lutheran Church in Green Bay, WI where I serve as an Elder and worship leader.

 Jonathan (Jon) Berkesch